kevpstephens/daily-spews-backend/README.md

 </div>

-> - **Daily Spews** is a production-ready RESTful API for a Reddit-style satirical news platform.
+> - **Daily Spews** is a modern RESTful API for a Reddit-style satirical news platform.
 > - Built with **Node.js**, **Express**, and **PostgreSQL**, featuring JWT authentication, file uploads, comprehensive security middleware, and 123+ tests.
 > - Developed as part of the **Northcoders Software Engineering Bootcamp**.